turingschool/launch-curriculum/module3/lessons/week1/HowTheWebWorks.md

 > With your small groups,
 > Upate your diagrams to include as much of the request/response header information as you can!
+> Go to a website you use often - identify at least 2 requests that you can generate without using the address bar!
+>
+> Be ready to share out your diagrams, and requests!

 ## Checks for Understanding